codepath/android_guides/Working-with-Input-Views.md

 If you are using an EditText, you should always specify the [hint](http://guides.codepath.com/android/Working-with-the-EditText#displaying-placeholder-hints) and [input type](http://guides.codepath.com/android/Working-with-the-EditText#customizing-the-input-type).

+### Date and Time Pickers

+Often within an app you will need the user to select a time or date for an event or other object.
+There are [native date and time pickers](http://developer.android.com/guide/topics/ui/controls/pickers.html) but they do not make for a polished user experience.
+Better options for date and time picking are below:

+ * [DateTimePicker](https://github.com/flavienlaurent/datetimepicker) - Contains the beautiful DatePicker and TimePicker that can be seen in the new Google Agenda app.
+ * [BetterPickers](https://github.com/derekbrameyer/android-betterpickers) - DialogFragments modeled after the AOSP Clock and Calendar apps to improve UX for picking time, date, numbers, and other things.

+Using one of these should make selecting dates and times much easier.
+See [this list of picker libraries](https://android-arsenal.com/tag/27) for alternatives.

 ### Checkboxes

 Checkboxes allow the user to select one or more options from a set.
 Typically, you should present each checkbox option in a vertical list.
 Add them to the view: